huijing/slides/30-smashingsf-2018/README.md

 Hello everyone!
 It has been an amazing conference thus far, hasn't it?
 With so many incredible speakers who have really expanded my horizons, and I feel blessed to be able to share the stage with all of them.

+The title of my talk is quite a mouthful, but it is a pretty good summary of what the next 40 minutes will entail.
+A bit about the web, a bit about culture, some writing and a dash of layout thrown in for good measure.

 I doubt anybody has ever heard of me, so some introductions are probably in order.
-My name is Hui Jing and I'm from Malaysia.
+My name is Hui Jing, I go by Jing as well, and I'm from Malaysia.
 I used to play basketball full time and it was what kick-started my web career.
 My inordinate love of CSS is what compels me to write and speak about this topic.
-I also happen to be a Mozilla TechSpeaker, which is a program by Mozilla that supports technical evangelists in regional communities by providing resources and funding.
+I also happen to be a Mozilla TechSpeaker, which is an initiative by Mozilla that supports technical evangelists in regional communities around the world by providing resources and funding.

 Smashing has been around since 2006, and it has always been focused on the web.
-Offering practical resources for designers and developers to create and build for the web.
+Offering practical resources for designers and developers to create and build for this medium.
 So I would like to start off by asking everyone here, what does the web mean to you?

 ## On the web

-For me, I love the web.
+Personally, I love the web.
 Last month, I read a book called “Weaving the Web”, which is the story of the World Wide Web, told by its creator, Sir Tim Berners-Lee.
 And he mentioned that there was no ‘Eureka’ moment, no ‘an-apple-hit-me-on-the-head’ kind of event, when it came to inventing the web.

 For him, inventing the World Wide Web involved a growing realisation that there was a power in arranging ideas in an unconstrained, web-like manner.
-An awareness that he developed through a process of accretion over the course of his life and experiences prior.

 Unlike computers, which are absolutely great at following step-by-step instructions, but fail terribly at making random associations, the human mind has a special ability to link random bits of information and connect seemingly unrelated ideas to generate new ones.

-Many of the technical decisions around the web arose because of the key idea of universality, which led to the basic revelation that one information space could encompass all the different documentation systems out there, providing huge power and consistency.
+Many of the technical decisions around the web arose because of the key idea of universality, that one information space could encompass all the different documentation systems out there.

 We're talking about the ability to easily create a link from one document to another, across different organisations or institutions, without needing to merge databases or even have direct access to the other system.
 This was the premise the web was built upon.

-I was a lucky kid, in that even though our family was far from rich, we've always had a computer in the house.
-I think my parents needed one for work or something.
-But when I was yea tall, the only thing I was concerned about out of that beige box was what games I could play on it.
+I didn't come from a rich family, but I was really lucky to have grown up with a computer in the house.
 Key functions of the computers from my childhood included, the 5.25 inch floppy drive, and the wonderfully clicky turbo button.
 I had no idea what it did at the time, but loved to press it anyway.

 And my first experience with the web sounded something like this.
 This is music to my ears.
 If you've never heard this before, well, you're obviously not from my generation.
-When I think about the web, I think about how amazing it is that it can connect the world's population.
+It blows my mind to think about how the web can connect people from opposite sides of the planet.

-In fact, without the web, the odds of me even being here are rather slim.
-Without the web, the odds that we would have ever crossed paths are practically anorexic at best.
+Without the web, the odds of me being here are rather slim.
+Without the web, the chances of us ever crossing paths would be practically anorexic at best.
 And I would definitely not be standing up here, telling you this story about the web and reminiscing about my youth.

 ## On growing up Southeast-Asian

 Has anybody watched Star Trek Discovery?
 Any fans of the show here today?
+For all the non-sci-fi people, Star Trek and Star Wars are not the same thing.
+There are no cute furry creatures in Star Trek.

 Some of you may recognise this beautiful woman up here from Star Trek Discovery, or films like Guardians of the Galaxy Vol. 2 and Crouching Tiger, Hidden Dragon.
 She is Michelle Yeoh, one of the greatest action stars of all time and the pride of Malaysians everywhere.

 When she first got to Hollywood, people were amazed that she could speak English so well.
 And she, in turn, was equally amazed that people in Hollywood had such a limited grasp of world geography, seeing as they did not know where Malaysia was.

 I'm sure many people from America and Europe know exactly where Southeast Asia is.
 I mean, it's sort of self-explanatory, it's the South-Eastern section of Asia.
 But then again, I have also met people whose idea of Asia was limited to, China, India or Japan.
+Maybe they hadn't learned not to eat soggy waffles yet.

 Southeast Asia is made up of 11 countries, and every single one of them has their own distinct culture.
 English is taught in schools across the region, but we have so many other languages as well.